nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 To ensure the idempotent processing and handle these scenarios, it's important to have a proper strategy to detect and handle duplicate messages.

-## Kafka delivery guarantees
+## Kafka Delivery Guarantees

 Kafka offers different message delivery guarantees between producers and consumers, namely _at-least-once_, _at-most-once_ and _exactly-once_.

-### Understanding the intricacies of exactly-once semantics in Kafka
+### Understanding the Intricacies of exactly-once semantics in Kafka

 Exactly-once would seem like an obvious choice to guard against duplicate messages, but it not that simple and the devil is in the details.
 Confluent has spent a lot of resources to deliver exactly-once delivery guarantee, and you can read [here](https://www.confluent.io/en-gb/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/) on how it works in detail.
 It requires you to enable specific Kafka features (i.e. Idempotent Producer and Kafka Transactions).